waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Secret Potion Location:** The hint for Cianwood City was incorrect; the Pharmacist runs a regular shop.
 *   **Team Rocket B2F Southern Corridor:** The ROCKET at (21, 14) has non-progressive dialogue, confirming this path is a dead end.
 *   **Team Rocket B1F Eastern Corridor:** The secret passage at (10, 9) and the entire eastern corridor lead to a dead-end loop.
-*   **Nugget at (14, 15) on B1F:** The hypothesis that picking it up was an event trigger is falsified.
-It is just a standard item.

 ## IV.
 Battle Intel